-Louise Darling Medal for Distinguished Achievement in Collection Development in the Health Sciences
+Louise Darling Award for Distinguished Achievement in Collection Development in the Health Sciences

-The Louise Darling Medal is presented annually to recognize distinguished achievement in collection development in the health sciences.
-The medal honors Louise Darling’s significant accomplishment in this professional specialty.
-The award was established in 1987 and first awarded in 1988, with a contribution by Ballen Booksellers International, Inc. In 1995, Ballen Booksellers was purchased by Blackwell North America, Inc.
+The Louise Darling Award is presented annually to recognize distinguished achievement in collection development in the health sciences.
+The award honors Louise Darling’s significant accomplishment in this professional specialty.
+It was established in 1987 and first awarded in 1988, with a contribution by Ballen Booksellers International, Inc. In 1995, Ballen Booksellers was purchased by Blackwell North America, Inc.

 - Individual nominees must be members of MLA.